srl-labs/learn-srlinux/docs/tutorials/infrastructure/kne/srl-with-kne/srl-with-oc-services.md

 [gnoi-doc]: https://documentation.nokia.com/srlinux/22-6/SR_Linux_Book_Files/SysMgmt_Guide/gnoi_interface.html

-gNOI service is enabled automatically once gNMI service is operational. gNMI and gNOI share the same port `57400` on SR Linux, and both exposed over `9339` port for external connectivity.
+On SR Linux, gNOI service is enabled automatically once gNMI service is operational and share the same port `57400`.
+Although the same external post could have been used, to integrate with Ondatra test framework the separate service definition named `gnoi` with a separate `outside` port has been created.

 ???
 "Example"
     gNOI service can be tested using [gnoic](https://gnoic.kmrd.dev) cli client.

     ```bash
-    ❯ gnoic -a 172.18.0.50:9339 --skip-verify -u admin -p admin file stat --path /etc/os-release
+    ❯ gnoic -a 172.18.0.50:9337 --skip-verify -u admin -p admin file stat --path /etc/os-release
     +-------------------+-----------------+---------------------------+------------+------------+------+
     |    Target Name    |      Path       |       LastModified        |    Perm    |   Umask    | Size |
     +-------------------+-----------------+---------------------------+------------+------------+------+